 Also at the campsite, is a picnic table, place where you can build a campfire and a parking spot.
 The bathrooms are located throughout so it’s a short walk and the main spa style bathroom has fluffy towels and Alila spa products.

-There are so many fun things to do during your stay.
-You can go to Pfeifer state beach to have a beach day, go hiking on a variety of trails, enjoy a glass of wine at sunset on the patio at Nepenthe or use the pool and other facilities at Ventana Resort.
-Read more about our Ventana Glamping experience and all of the things to do in Big Sur.
+There are so many fun things to do in Big Sur during your stay.
+You can go to Pfeifer state beach to have a beach day, go hiking on a variety of trails, or enjoy a glass of wine at sunset on the patio at Nepenthe.

 Wildhaven Sonoma – Glamping in California Wine Country